jasmine/jasmine/CONTRIBUTING.md

     $ bundle

 ...will install all of the Ruby dependencies.
+If the ffi gem fails to build its native extensions, you may need to manually install some system dependencies.
+On Ubuntu:

+    $ apt-get install gcc ruby ruby-dev libxml2 libxml2-dev libxslt1-dev

+...should get you to the point that `bundle` can install everything.

 To install the Node dependencies, you will need Node.js, Npm, and [Grunt](http://gruntjs.com/), the [grunt-cli](https://github.com/gruntjs/grunt-cli) and ensure that `grunt` is on your path.